-- Standard (index-based): The index can either be exactly replicated or approximately constructed through sampling, or replicated through the use of derivative products.
+- Standard (index-based): The index can be constructed either by full replication or sampling.
 Tracking error refers to the ETF's performance relative to the underlying index or asset - Rules-based exchange traded funds: Do not follow an index, but are constructed to achieve a specific objective - Active-exchanged traded funds: Operate similarly to actively managed mutual funds, except the manager is generally restricted to making changes only at the end of a day or a week - Synthetic exchange-traded funds: Constructed with derivative products such as swaps, these are less transparent and subject to counterparty risk - Leveraged and inverse exchange-traded funds: Leveraged ETFs allow investors to make a leveraged return (usually 2:1) while taking on leveraged risk.
 In inverse ETF moves in the opposite direction of the index, showing a gain when the index falls and a loss when the index goes up - Inverse-leveraged exchange traded funds: Take a leveraged opposite position to the index